xsivan/gabot/index.md

 ### *set_api_url*
 > `-notify set_api_url [args...] `

-This command is used for setting parameter Api url (url we will request for data).
-If parameter is already set, his value will be updated.
-Set url must start with http:// or „https:“.
+This command is used for setting the parameter Api URL (URL we will request for data).
+If the parameter is already set, his value will be updated.
+Set URL must start with HTTP:// or „HTTPS:“.

 **Example**
 ```